This story is running with an edit from original publication. In

 Stop 2: Second Harvest Heartland Warehouse

-You know the drill: Volunteers sort the potatoes, repackage them into 40 lb red mesh bags, and stack 30 bags to a pallet to go back into the warehouse.
+The potatoes make their way to the Second Harvest Heartland warehouse, ready to be packed by volunteers!
+Fun fact: These bags weigh about 2,200 lb red mesh bags, and stack 30 bags to a pallet to go back into the warehouse.
 Bad potatoes aren't thrown away, but put into compost bins and sent to pig farmers to be used for food.

 Stop 4: On the Truck